Skip to main content.

 You'll use a simple text editor to write Java programs.
 A text editor is for writing plain text documents, i.e., no different fonts, formats, etc. (We'll use an IDE later.)
 You will also use a text editor to write your commit messages in git (see below).
 The text editor you use for each task does not need to be the same.

-Some options: emacs, vim, Pulsar (a fork of Atom), jEdit (written in Java), Notepad, VSCode (but this adds a lot of bells and whistles that I don't want you to use yet).
+Some options: emacs, vim, Pulsar (a fork of Atom), jEdit (written in Java), Notepad, VSCode (but this adds a GUI interface for git that you shouldn't use yet).
 Play around and see what you like.

 Part 1: Install and Set Up Git